 At the University of St. Thomas in Houston, you will find yourself in the midst of a world-class city with a strong sense of direction toward your future.

-At the University of St. Thomas in Houston, you will find yourself in the midst of a world-class city with a strong sense of direction toward your future.
-The Houston area is home to six million people, four professional sports teams, the Texas Medical Center, the Museum District, and a wide variety of restaurants and shopping.
-In the heart of this vibrant, cosmopolitan city is the University of St. Thomas, a close-knit campus of fewer than 4,000 students.
+The Houston area is home to 6.6 million people, five professional sports teams, the Texas Medical Center, the Museum District, and a wide variety of restaurants and shopping.
+In the heart of this vibrant, cosmopolitan city is the University of St. Thomas, a close-knit campus of more than 3,300 students.
 St. Thomas has all the benefits of a small community in a big city.

-Small class sizes foster one-on-one interactions among faculty and fellow students.
-Professors, not teaching assistants, teach all classes.
-With an average classroom size of 15, the needs of each student are met, and academic success is within reach.
+Small class sizes foster one-on-one interactions among faculty and students.
+Professors—not teaching assistants—teach all classes.
+With an average class size of 18, the needs of each student are met, and academic success is within reach.

-• Academic advising with degree planning and support choosing major and minor
+• Academic advising with degree planning and support for choosing majors and minors

 • Core curriculum promoting personal, professional, and spiritual growth to prepare you for the real world